Ammonia solution

-Ammonia solution, also known as ammonia water, ammonium hydroxide, ammoniacal liquor, ammonia liquor, aqua ammonia, aqueous ammonia, or (inaccurately) ammonia, is a solution of ammonia in water.
+Ammonia solution, also known as ammonia water, ammonium hydroxide, ammoniacal liquor, ammonia liquor, liquid ammonia, aqua ammonia, aqueous ammonia, or (inaccurately) ammonia, is a solution of ammonia in water.
 It can be denoted by the symbols NH3(aq).
-Although the name ammonium hydroxide suggests an alkali with composition [NH_{4}^{+}][OH^{−}], it is actually impossible to isolate samples of NH4OH.
+Although the name ammonium hydroxide suggests a salt with the composition [NH_{4}^{+}][OH^{−}], it is impossible to isolate samples of NH4OH.
 The ions NH_{4}^{+} and OH− do not account for a significant fraction of the total amount of ammonia except in extremely dilute solutions.

+The concentration of such solutions is measured in units of the Baumé scale (density), with 26 degrees Baumé (about 30% of ammonia by weight at 15.5 °C) being the typical high-concentration commercial product.

 Basicity of ammonia in water

 In aqueous solution, ammonia deprotonates a small fraction of the water to give ammonium and hydroxide according to the following equilibrium: